nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 out [Frequently Asked Questions](#frequently-asked-questions) for a list of common questions.

-Finally, for returning users who are not sure about the input format for a command, you can check [Command Summary](#command-summary) for a table of valid commands, and their input format.
+Finally, for returning users, you can check [Command Summary](#command-summary) for a table of valid commands and their input format.

 > Please take note of the following symbols and formatting in this User Guide